 Notice of Compelled Disclosure.
 Notwithstanding the provisions of Section 2, Recipient may disclose Confidential Information pursuant to the order or requirement of a court, administrative agency, or other governmental body or if it otherwise becomes legally compelled (by oral questions, interrogatories, requests for information or documents, subpoenas, civil investigative demands or otherwise); provided that: (a) Recipient shall provide Discloser with prompt written notice so that Discloser may seek a protective order or other appropriate remedy, or both, or waive compliance with the provisions of this Agreement; and (b) subject to the foregoing, Recipient shall furnish only that portion of the Confidential Information that Recipient is advised by written opinion of its counsel is legally required to be furnished by it and shall exercise its reasonable best efforts to obtain reliable assurance that confidential treatment shall be accorded such Confidential Information.

 Term.
-The foregoing commitments of each party shall survive any termination of the Relationship between the parties; provided, however, that to the extent that Discloser has disclosed Confidential Information to Recipient that constitutes a trade secret under applicable law, such Confidential Information shall continue to be held in confidence by Recipient and remain subject to the foregoing commitments until such Confidential Information no longer constitutes a trade secret under applicable law through no wrongful act or omission of Recipient.
+The term of this Agreement shall commence on the Effective Date and continue for a period of five (5) years.
+This Agreement may be terminated by either party at any time upon 30 days’ written notice to the other party.
+Notwithstanding the foregoing, the obligations of confidentiality of each party under this Agreement shall survive any termination of this Agreement , and shall continue for a period terminating five (5) years from the date of expiration or termination of this Agreement.

 Independent Contractors.
 The parties are independent contractors, and nothing contained in this Agreement shall be construed to constitute the parties as partners, joint venturers, co-owners or otherwise as participants in a joint or common undertaking.